 - Arlington County performs full service fleet management services for 132 school buses and 107 other APS support vehicles.
 This service includes vehicle maintenance and vehicle replacement including procurement and financing based on a depreciation schedule.
-The County also maintains vehicle fueling apparatus in two locations, purchases gasoline, diesel and CNG fuels and manages the fuel accounting system.

 - Arlington County and APS have combined resources on risk management to better serve both organizations.
 Combining resources has allowed APS to hire a safety officer to provide routine inspections, such as fire, life-safety and playground inspections.
 This collaboration has also allowed both the County and the APS to be better positioned to buy insurance.
 According to APS risk management officer, APS and Arlington have pooled their property risk to lower by a significant amount the premiums each pay.

 - The APS Employee Assistance Program (EAP) provides services to both APS and Arlington County employees and their families who may have problems which affect job performance.
 Counselors work one-on-one with employees referred to EAP.